 Disclaimer: This post may contain affiliate links.
 Refer to the privacy policy for more information.

 Here, we're mainly focused on the inflow and outflow of nutrients from out garden system.
-When we discuss garden inputs and outputs in this article, nutrients are what we're looking at.
+When we discuss garden inputs and outputs in this article, nutrients are what we're focusing on.

 What Are Garden Inputs?